 The UK MOD has used 5 alert states to warn of terrorist activity since August 2006.
-The five Terror Threat Levels replaced the outdated BIKINI state for national emergencies.
+The five Terror Threat Levels replaced the outdated BIKINI state for nationwide emergencies.

-UK THREAT LEVELS: This section explains how Britain alerts the public to the likelihood of terrorism and national emergencies.
+Information in this section explains how Britain alerts the general public about the likelihood of terrorism attacks, national hazards, and other emergency situations.

 They enforce national measures against terrorism through various security services (e.g. JTAC, MI5).

 As a member of the public, you should always remain vigilant and be alert to the dangers of terrorism.

 You should always report any signs of suspicious activity to the police or the anti-terrorist hotline (further details below).

 Important: Anyone can report suspicious activity to MI5 (e.g. if the information does not relate to an imminent threat).

 The initials 'MI' stand for military intelligence.
-Along with MI6, they are two organisations that come under the Ministry of Defence.
+Along with MI6, the two organisations form part of the Ministry of Defence (MOD).

 They both acquired their official names from previous designations during the 1930s.
-The modern titles are the Security Service for MI5 and the Secret Intelligence Service for MI6.
+But, their modern titles are the Security Service for MI5 and the Secret Intelligence Service for MI6.

 Each terror threat level indicates the probability of a terrorist attack occurring in the United Kingdom.
 We define what the five threat levels mean in the list below.

 MI5 and JTAC set the international terrorism threat level.
-The level of threat would get decided on a 'categories of risk' basis.
+Hence, the level of threat would be decided on a basis known as 'categories of risk'.
 JTAC is the Joint Terrorism Analysis Centre in the UK.

-The current threat from international terrorism to the England, Wales, Scotland, and Northern Ireland is substantial (lowered from severe on the 4th of November 2019).
+The current threat from international terrorism to the England, Wales, Scotland, and Northern Ireland is severe (raised from substantial on the 15th of November 2021).

 The current threat to Great Britain from Northern Ireland-related terrorism is moderate.